Mubelotix/language-detection/README.md

 ## Ideas

-- Make a cli chatgpt based on the example of the course
+- Make a cli chatbot based on the example of the course
 - Turn it into a discord bot
 - Test the code on a real dataset
 - Test it on fake languages